upflow-eu/upflow-eu.github.io/content/experiment/blogs/interview_cpt.md

 To him, the most memorable experience was piloting the Baía Farta .
 Second to this is sailing in North Europe and experiencing the sea ice and the extremely cold temperatures.
 Once their vessel got stuck in the ice so that another ship had to come to rescue them.

 During the UPFLOW experiment, Ana and Frederik had daily briefings with captain José Gomes to revise the route and deployment times as needed and discuss any logistics aspects.
 He and the bridge team kept us informed about the weather forecast and sea state conditions, providing us with regular data logs.
-Importantly, the UPFLOW team was always welcome to the bridge at any time and the captain even kindly offered his chair to the chief scientist to run the project’s live zoom sessions with schools (link: https://upflow-eu.github.io/experiment/blogs/outreach/ )!
+Importantly, the UPFLOW team was always welcome to the bridge at any time and the captain even kindly offered his chair to the chief scientist to run the project’s [live zoom sessions with schools](https://upflow-eu.github.io/experiment/blogs/outreach/)!
 The excellent synergy and close relationship between the bridge, the crew and the UPFLOW team were key to the deployment’s success.

 {{< figure src="/blogs/ana_on_bridge.jpeg" caption="Ana having a zoom call with a school in the UK." >}}

 ### Comandante José Gomes ###

 O nosso capitão nasceu em Ílhavo, distrito de Aveiro, há 67 anos.
 Trabalha no mar desde 1976, como capitão desde 1987.
 Tendo nascido numa vila piscatória, o mar sempre teve um papel central na sua vida.
 Desde há várias gerações os homens da sua família trabalhavam na pesca do bacalhau na Noruega e no Canadá.
 O seu pai, por exemplo, trabalhou nesses navios como chefe de máquinas.
 Após o secundário estudou na Escola Náutica Infante Dom Henrique em Paço de Arcos durante quatro anos.
 Começou então por trabalhar como Imediato na pesca do bacalhau no Canadá e na Noruega.
 Dependendo das condições do mar, o trânsito entre Portugal e o Canadá podia demorar entre 11 e 23 dias, e a duração total das campanhas era de cerca de 6 meses.
 Mas a maior parte do seu tempo de carreira foi passado em navios de carga por todo o mundo, mas principalmente na costa africana.